abghorba/Robinhood-Trading-Bot/README.md

         ROBINHOOD_USER = ''
         ROBINHOOD_PASS = ''

-After this is done, you can install dependencies:
+After this is done, you can create a virtual environment and install dependencies by running:

-        pip install -r requirements.txt
+        sh initialize.sh

 We are now ready for usage!!